asthomp/Stoplight-Bot/README.md

 message in the same channel as the source command.
 It can also be configured to send an additional message to a private channel used by moderators.

-Do not change the "default" guild.
-Instead, customize the section below it labeled `Better Than Chuck` or add a new entry. **Be mindful of the quotes!!** Discord resource IDs (ex: emoji ids, user ids, channel ids) should not have quotes!
+You can customize the sample labeled `Better Than Chuck` or add a new entry. **Be mindful of the quotes!!** Discord resource IDs (ex: emoji ids, user ids, channel ids) should not have quotes!

 Let's walk through editing the configuration file.

 ```
-}, 12345: {"id": 12345,
-        "name": f"My Guild Name",
+    0: {"id": 0,
+        "name": f"[YOUR GUILD NAME GOES HERE]]",
         "type": f"Guild",
-        "owner": 1111,
+        "owner": None,
         "admin_channel": None,
         "moderator_role": None,
         ....
 ```

 First, let's add information about our guild.
-In the above example, `12345` is both the unique key for the guild object and the actual ID of the guild.
-Make sure that they're the same number.
-After the Guild ID, you can add the guild's name; make sure to put *that* between quotes.
-You can also add the guild's `owner`, which should be a numeric ID.
+Note that, in the above example, `0` is both the unique key for the guild object and the actual ID of the guild.
+Enter *your* Guild ID in as the key and "id".
+Then, add your guild's name and put *that* between quotes.
+If you want, you can add the guild's `owner`, which should also be a numeric ID (no quotes).

-Next, let's say we have a private channel named `#moderators` and, when a stoplight command is used, we want the bot to post a message in that channel and ping moderators with the role `@Moderator Squad`.
-Under `admin_channel`, put the ID for the private moderator channel.
+Next, let's say we have a private channel named `#moderator_break_room` and, when a stoplight command is used, we want the bot to post a message in that channel and ping moderators with the role `@Moderator Squad`.
+Under `admin_channel`, put the numeric ID of the moderator channel.
 Under `moderator_role`, put the ID of the role you want tagged.
-Here's what our sample would look like after putting in the IDs associated with `@Moderator Squad` and `#moderators`.
+Here's what our sample would look like after putting in the IDs associated with `@Moderator Squad` and `#moderator_break_room`.

 ```
-}, 12345: {"id": 12345,
+}, 963899072622788700: {"id": 963899072622788700,
-        "name": f"My Guild Name",
+        "name": f"My Cool Guild",
         "type": f"Guild",
-        "owner": 1111,
+        "owner": 403657716129857577,
-        "admin_channel": 4322109876543,
+        "admin_channel": 1049215454650060834,
-        "moderator_role": 6789101112131,
+        "moderator_role": 964382007251570688,
         ....

 ```

-Now, let's build some custom messages for our bots.
+Now, let's build some custom messages for our guild.

 ```
 ...
-"green": {"emoji": None,
+"green": {
-          "alert": None,
-          "message": f"Someone in this channel just called :white_check_mark: green "
-                     f":white_check_mark: ; they are good to go.",
-          "admin_message": f"@USER just called :white_check_mark: green "
-                           f":white_check_mark: in #CHANNEL; they are good to go."},
+            "emoji": f"<:EMOJI_NAME:EMOJI_ID>",
+            "alert": f"[YOUR ALERT GOES HERE]",
+            "message": f"[YOUR TEXT GOES HERE]",
+            "admin_message": f"[YOUR ADMIN MESSAGE GOES HERE]"},
+        "yellow": {
-"yellow": {"emoji": f"<:EMOJI_NAME:EMOJI_ID>",
+            "emoji": f"<:EMOJI_NAME:EMOJI_ID>",
-           "alert": f"Slow down!",
-           "message": f"Someone in the channel just called :yellow_square: yellow "
-                      f":yellow_square: ; slow down, take care to be kind and "
-                      f"conscientious, and take a break if you need one.",
-           "admin_message": f"@USER just called :yellow_square: yellow :yellow_square: "
-                            f"in #CHANNEL.
-Please check in on them, but only intervene "
-                            f"if the situation escalates."},
+            "alert": f"[YOUR ALERT GOES HERE]",
+            "message": f"[YOUR TEXT GOES HERE]",
+            "admin_message": f"[YOUR ADMIN MESSAGE GOES HERE]"},

+        "red": {
-"red": {"emoji": f"<:EMOJI_NAME:EMOJI_ID>",
+            "emoji": f"<:EMOJI_NAME:EMOJI_ID>",
-        "alert": f"Time out!",
-        "message": f"Someone in the channel just called :octagonal_sign: red "
-                   f":octagonal_sign: ;  stop this conversation and take a break. "
-                   f"!MODERATOR_ROLE will pop in shortly to help resolve the situation"
-                   f" if necessary.",
-        "admin_message": f"@USER just called :octagonal_sign: red :octagonal_sign: "
-                         f"in #CHANNEL.
-Please reply here in #ADMIN_CHANNEL to let "
-                         f"your fellow mods know you'll be the one checking it out, "
-                         f"then head over to #CHANNEL to ensure the code of conduct "
-                         f"is being followed and all members are being respected."}
-}
+            "alert": f"[YOUR ALERT GOES HERE]",
+            "message": f"[YOUR TEXT GOES HERE]",
+            "admin_message": f"[YOUR ADMIN MESSAGE GOES HERE]"}
 ```

 For each color, you can add a custom emoji, alert, user message, and admin message.
 Remember, admin messages get